Drainage

 For questions, concerning drainage in your area or on your property, please contact the municipal office for assistance.

-Tile Loan
+Tile Loan Assistance

 The municipality provides the opportunity for landowners to apply for tile loan assistance under the Ministry of Agriculture, Food & Rural Affairs tile loan program.
 Under this program, the landowner may opt to have the tile loan payable on the municipal tax bill.
 For further information, please contact the municipal office.